Andregsa/CSIS3280-Final-Project/README.md

 Create Selected Movie Page
 MyMovies Page
 Try to expand movies in the Home page
+Schedule Report Gantt Chart

 ADAM
 Validation
 REstclient
+User Manual

+MISSING THE STATISTICS
+MESSAGES
+ERROR LOGS(GET THE ERRORS FROM THE WEB SERVER)!

 //REFERENCES
 [1]Using Rest APIs in a Web application